-But here’s a question.
-Have you ever seen a just plain bad talking head video?
+Here’s a question: Have you ever seen a bad talking head video?
 A few probably came to mind.
 That’s because while talking head videos are quick and budget-friendly, they’re also really easy to do wrong.

-Here’s a cheat sheet so you don’t make the same mistakes other have.
+We put together a cheat sheet so you don’t make the same mistakes.

 Avoid shadows, over exposure, and just plain bad lighting.
 Learn how to use 3-point lighting.
 If that’s not available, find a nice soft natural light source like a window.
 A good guideline: the spot with the most convenient lighting is often the best choice.

-Just in case you missed #2.
-Lighting is the key to success with videos.
-Can’t stress this enough.
+Here’s another tip to maximize natural light.
 If the sun’s shining outside and throwing harsh shadows, try hanging a white blanket over the window to soften the light.
 If natural lighting just isn’t feasible, try using white lights, not yellow.

 There isn’t a whole lot going on in your video.
-It’s a talking head, remember?
+It’s just a talking head.
 So, make sure your audio is on point.
-This starts by using a boom mic or a lapel mic recorded to an external source.
-Do not use the mic on your camera—it’s only there for reference audio.
+For high quality audio, this starts by using a boom mic or a lapel mic instead of your camera’s built-in mic—that’s only for reference audio.

 Always.
 Having more than one angle will help your video be more dynamic and increase your engagement.
-Just remember to keep your cameras on the same side of your subject.
-A wide, and a punch in shot is a popular combination.
+Remember to keep your cameras on the same side of your subject.
+A wide, and a close-up shot is a popular combination for a talking head video edit.

-Sometimes it’s good to know when to hire a professional.
-If your video will have a wide distribution, or will be public-facing, consider hiring someone that can make you look great.
+Sometimes it’s good to know when to hire a professional to guarantee a creative talking head video.
+If your video will have a wide distribution, consider hiring someone that will partner with you to create a final product that looks great and makes an impact.